History of Las Vegas: Other developments

-Since 2007: Downturn and recovery
+2007–2016: Economic downturn and recovery

-The home mortgage crisis (2007-2010) and the late 2000s recession affected Las Vegas' economic success.
-New home construction was stalled, and construction projects either were canceled, postponed, or continued with financial troubles.
-Some of these projects included the MGM Mirage property of CityCenter, Fontainebleau, Echelon, and The Plaza.
-The global financial situation also had a negative effect on gaming and tourism revenue, causing many of the companies to report net loss.
-By 2010, empty lots on the Strip were affecting the foot traffic of other casinos.
+The home mortgage crisis (2007-2010) and the late 2000s recession affected the Las Vegas economy.
+New home construction was stalled, and other projects were canceled, postponed, or continued with financial troubles.
+The global financial situation also had a negative effect on gambling and tourism revenue, causing many of the companies to report net loss.
+Casinos on the northern Strip would be impacted by reduced foot traffic in the area, as several projects sat unfinished.